ctrlplusb/lerna-cola/README.md

 }
 ```

-Looking at the above, you can see that a plugin is really just a simple object, containing functionst that map to the command names.
+Looking at the above, you can see that a plugin is really just a simple object, containing functions that map to the command names.
 Each of the functions will receive a set of useful arguments, which will be described below, and need to return a `Promise` in order to indicate when they have completed.

+When running a command, the associated plugins will get executed for each package that they are configured against.
+The plugin functions will receive as an argument an object describing the package that it is running against, as well as the specific options that were defined when assigning the plugin to the package within the Lerna Cola [configuration](#configuration) file.

-Lets review the arguments that are provided to each of the functions:
+Lets review the arguments that are provided to each of the plugin functions:

 - `pkg` (_Package_)